hkmztrk/LigandCentricNetworks/README.md

 Node.cs *defines node*

-PDBInterface.cs *reads İNPUT file downloaded from PDB and prepares to use*
+PDBInterface.cs *reads input file provided as txt file and prepares for use*

 Program.cs